mattgrayisok/craft-dark-mode/README.md

 ![Screenshot](resources/img/screengrab.png)

+## Supports Dark Mode

+These plugins have added support for Dark Mode to provide you with a seamless experience throughout the control panel:

+* [Doxter](https://selvinortiz.com/plugins/doxter) - Beautiful Markdown Editor and Smart Parser for Craft CMS

 ## Plugin Developers

 If your plugin adds custom elements to the control panel and you'd like to support Dark Mode